christianmateus/re4-hardrain-toolset/readme.md

 ### Some of the **new features**:

 - Better layout visual appearence
+- Friendly for beginner modders
 - Reducing numbers and replacing by names or IDs
-- Faster way to mod, without the need to exit the app
+- Faster way to mod, with integrated tools
 - And many more to come...